Many or all companies we feature compensate us. Compensation and editorial

 Is It a Good Time to Buy Gold?

 Should I buy gold?
-It’s a question many savvy investors ask themselves.
-Gold will help diversify a portfolio, and this precious metal has long been used as a hedge against inflation.
-However, buying a physical asset like gold differs from purchasing paper assets such as stocks or bonds.
+This is a common question among savvy investors.
+Gold helps diversify a portfolio and serves as a hedge against inflation.
+However, buying gold differs from purchasing paper assets like stocks or bonds.

-The answer isn’t always clear-cut, but keep reading to learn more about deciding when to purchase gold and how to do it.
+Many wonder whether timing matters when buying gold.
+Should you buy now or wait for specific prices or economic conditions?
+The answer isn’t always clear-cut.
+Keep reading to learn more about deciding when to purchase gold and how to do it.

 Should I buy gold now?